 I thought this was the coolest things about this city, it was the first city where I saw an actual self-guided tour, with arrows/markers by a cute little owl.

 Bring on the cheese (and wine of course)!

-Wine and Voyages offer several different wine tours depending on your time and preferences.
+Wine and Voyages offer several different wine and food tour options depending on your time and preferences.
 The Sip & Savor Tour is great when you’re short on time.
-The tour started out with our lovely guide picking us up midday and driving us toward the vineyards of Dijon.
+This wine and food tour started out with our lovely guide picking us up midday and driving us toward the vineyards of Dijon.
 During our 45ish minute drive into the French countryside we learned an extensive amount of information about the area, the different types of wines, and the different classifications of wines.

 Our first stop was the Caveau des Musigny, a boutique wine cellar where our first wine tasting took place.
 Here we tried 3 Pinot Noirs and 1 Chardonnay all from different classifications and years.
 Our wine tasting was paired with three different types of Burgundy cheeses and French bread.

 During our tasting, the boutique owner had an opportunity to chat with us about the different wines and cheeses we were tasting.
 She talked us through the gestation period of wine, how the winemakers did last year compared to this year, and what they expect from the coming year.
 She was extremely informative and knew so much about the wine.
 We finished our tasting and were able to shop around in the store for a few minutes.